 Sampling of concrete for insitu work shall be undertaken in accordance with this clause.
-Testing and acceptance of acceptance of concrete shall be in accordance with Clause 12.
+Testing and acceptance of concrete shall be in accordance with Clause 12.

 Samples for compression strength testing, shall be taken from separate batches of concrete during the placing operation.
 Two cylinders (minimum) shall be cast from each sample.
-Samples shall be taken in accordance with AS 1012.1 with records kept as per Clause 9 of that Standard.
+Samples shall be taken in accordance with AS 1012.1 with records kept as per that Standard.